-Muslim rebel commanders transform into Philippine officials
+Filipino rebel commanders become officials under peace deal

-MANILA, Philippines (AP) — Some of the fiercest Muslim rebel commanders in the southern Philippines are in Manila to be sworn in as administrators of a new Muslim autonomy region in a delicate milestone to settle one of Asia’s longest-raging rebellions.
+MANILA, Philippines (AP) — Some of the fiercest Muslim rebel commanders in the southern Philippines are in Manila to be sworn in Friday as administrators of a new Muslim autonomous region in a delicate milestone to settle one of Asia’s longest-raging rebellions.

-President Rodrigo Duterte will lead a ceremony Friday to name Moro Islamic Liberation Front leader Murad Embrahim and some of his top commanders as administrators of a transition government for the five-province Bangsamoro region.
+President Rodrigo Duterte will lead a ceremony to name Moro Islamic Liberation Front leader Murad Embrahim and some of his top commanders as among 80 administrators of a transition government for the five-province region to be called Bangsamoro.

-About 12,000 combatants are expected to be demobilized starting this year under the peace deal.
+About 12,000 combatants with thousands of firearms are expected to be demobilized starting this year under the peace deal.
+Thousands of other guerrillas would disarm if agreements under the deal would be followed, including providing the insurgents with livelihood to help them return to normal life.

-The Philippines and Western governments and the guerrillas see Muslim autonomy as an antidote to ease nearly half a century of Muslim secessionist violence, which the Islamic State group could exploit to gain a foothold.
+The Philippine and Western governments and the guerrillas see an effective Muslim autonomy as an antidote to nearly half a century of Muslim secessionist violence, which the Islamic State group could exploit to gain a foothold.

 Most Read Nation & World Stories